khalid-hussain/shaheen/chap14.md

 procedure.
 Since their visit was unexpected, the soldiers did not have any special orders."

-Badr Bin Mughira said, "Did you tell them that you were going to him with my letter?"
+Badr bin Mughira said, "Did you tell them that you were going to him with my letter?"

 "Yes, I had even presented the letter to him but he returned it to me without reading it.
 He said that after traveling such a long distance it would be